 In grade 9 the students are given a yearlong Fundamentals of the Arts class which introduces them to the Digital Media Lab, Filmmaker Ari Bernstein (USC MFA), and basic camera techniques.
 Students who continue to follow a Digital Media art track from grade 10 to graduation, select from Intermediate Digital Cinema for Filmmaking or Intermediate Digital Photography with lead school photographer Patrick O'Leary.
 Students then advance to Digital Documentary making news stories for the school's website, or join the Photojournalism class creating the schools spectacular full color yearbook.

 Students display their multimedia twice a year in a rotating campus art show, as well as our weekly assemblies school website, and bi-yearly magazine.
 The students are truly tasked with documenting life on and off our beautiful campus.

-Yearbook is a yearlong advanced Digital Media class taught in the Graphics Lab in the CsiMec Computer Building.
+This course is an advanced Digital Media class taught in the Graphics Lab in the CsiMec Computer Building.
 In this class, the students produce and publish the Academy’s long-standing yearbook, the Ka Makani.
 Yearbook staff members are expected to show a high level of sophistication and eventual mastery in journalistic writing, digital photography, and layout and design.
 Staff members are also required to have the ability to work independently with minimal oversight and to collaborate effectively with other staff members on demanding and complex projects.
 The culminating assessment for this class is a 228-page yearbook that is delivered during the second week of May.
 Grading will be based on participation in hands-on workshops during class, completion of page layouts, and finishing writing/photo assignments.
-The prerequisite for this class is the successful completion of the intermediate digital photography class and a recommendation from an English teacher for aspiring staff writers, and a pre-interview for all candidates.
+The prerequisite for this class is the successful completion of the intermediate digital photography class, a recommendation from an English teacher for aspiring staff writers, and a pre-interview for all candidates.